Healthdirect Free Australian health advice you can count on.

 • Methadone is only used to treat severe pain when other treatments do not work or cannot be tolerated.

-• Do not change your dosage of methadone without discussing it with your doctor first.
+• Do not change your dosage of methadone without discussing it with your doctor.

 What is methadone?

-Methadone is an opioid medicine available on prescription from your doctor.
+Methadone is an opioid medicine that is only available with a prescription from your doctor.

 How does methadone work?